redox-os/website/content/news/this-month-240630.md

 (The wallpaper is the "Tarantula Nebula" from NASA, also available on the COSMIC desktop)

+## User-Space Debugging From GDB

+Thanks to bjorn3 the GNU Debugger can read the Redox user-space now (where most of the system components run).

+## PCI Cleanups

+bjorn3 cleaned up more PCI code as usual on his series of driver cleanups and simplifications.

 ## Programs

 Ribbon added an ABI separation on the LLVM recipe, it protect programs with a dependency on LLVM from breakage when the LLVM version is updated.